Selling Inherited Property: A Simple (but Complete) Guide

 Generally, there are two occasions where an inherited home can skip the probate process:

-• The home is in a living trust, where a new trustee has been appointed and the trust document clearly outlines the beneficiaries.
+• You’re selling a house in a trust, where a new trustee has been appointed and the trust document clearly outlines the beneficiaries.

 • The property is jointly owned, such as when a parent added the child’s name to the deed before they passed.